Kirkbymoorside: Transport

-Connections to York are by the Stevensons of Easingwold company's 31X service via Helmsley.
-There is one direct bus to and from Kirkbymoorside on Monday to Saturday.
-Transdev operates the 840 route from Pickering to York and Leeds via Malton, accessible by using the 128 from Kirkbymoorside.
+East Yorkshire's route 128 runs from Helmsley to Scarborough, passing through the town via West End and Piercy End.
+The service runs about every two hours, seven days a week.
+Connections to York are by the Reliance Motor Services 31X service via Helmsley.
+There are 3 direct buses to and from Kirkbymoorside on Schooldays & 4 on Saturdays and School Holidays.
+Yorkshire Coastliner operates the 840 route from Pickering to York and Leeds via Malton, accessible by using the 128 from Kirkbymoorside.
 There are no connections at Pickering between the two bus routes.
 The 840 also calls at Kirby Misperton, the location of Flamingoland theme park and zoo, and at Malton bus and railway stations.